Dental CareFor Dogs & Cats

 Every pet is required to have a pre-operative appointment.
 This will consist of a full physical exam and medical history review.
 We do this to ensure your pet is ready to undergo the anesthesia necessary for the procedure, and that we are aligned on which (if any) teeth need to be removed.

 Yes, your pet will be under full anesthesia.
 This protects your pet’s airways while our team uses sharp instruments and a steady flow of water in your pet’s mouth.
-If you have more questions about this, give us a call.
+If you have more questions about this, you can call one of our veterinary hospitals.

 Periodontal disease is the inflammation or infection of the tissues surrounding the tooth.
 Accumulation of tartar and calculus on the teeth contributes to gum recession around the base of the tooth.
 Left untreated, infection can spread into the tooth socket, and ultimately the tooth loosens and falls out.